 - Replace bad thoughts with good and encouraging ones.

 Visualizing is simply imagining things.
 But even simple things can have great impacts.
-The good thing is that this creates a mental picture in your head, with hopes to make it real.
-So, why not create this picture in your head of a more self-confident you.
+The good thing is that this creates a mental picture in your head, with the hope of making it real.
+So, why not create this picture in your head of a more self-confident you?

 This piece on how to increase your self-worth recommends changing your attitude towards yourself.
 It recommends not just developing good thoughts and feelings but generally in your attitude and approach to everything that concerns you.